fdasabino/Project_python_mls3/README.md

 2. The photos used on the home and sign up page are from [Pexels](https://www.pexels.com/).

 3. The spaceship images were obtained from [NicePNG](NicePNG.com).

+### Special Thanks

+- A big thanks to Alan and the Student Support team for coming up with the deployment idea and of course for their time.